Polar Bear Photo Tour

 We'll bring for you

 First rate food and accommodations, offer in the field photo advice, and first class local guiding experience.
-Sat phone, emergency equipment.
+Sat phone, emergency equipment, etc, medical training and so on.
 I can offer assistance with various digital photography concerns as Photoshop and post-processing if you like.

 Note: there are only 2 places to stay in town, and we definitely will be staying at the best place in town.
 Hands down!
 We get great food, great service, clean, quiet accommodations, and a wonderful atmosphere.